 Lunchtime here is no joke.
 Rud-Alpe’s Schnitzels and apple strudels are practically legendary, while Hus Nr 8 and The Stube at the Alberg Hotel serve up cheese fondues that might make you want to skip the après-ski and nap in your chair.

 Where to stay?
+This jewel of the Alps, home to some of the best ski resorts in Europe, offers a delightful mix of charm and luxury.
 Lech hotels are like a royal family reunion: classic, family-owned favorites like Hotel Alberg and Hotel Post mix with sleek newcomers like Severin*s Lech Hotel.
 For a stay that feels straight out of a Bond film, check out the Arula Chalets—complete with a floating fireplace and a heli-skiing experience that’s as exhilarating as it sounds.

 Sitting pretty (and pretty high) at 3,500 feet, this resort is a marvel of design and convenience.
 Forget trudging through snow to get around—Avoriaz’s ingenious lift-and-escalator system means you can practically ski to your doorstep.
 The 1960s Le Corbusier-inspired architecture by Jacques Labro might have been polarizing, but now it’s celebrated as a visionary, eco-friendly masterpiece.
 Labro, still sprightly in his eighties, continues to put his stamp on the resort, ensuring that its quirky, cohesive style remains intact.
-And when it comes to the Best Ski Trips in Europe, the high-altitude skiing in Avoriaz is top-notch, with slopes offering stunning views and runs for every skill level.
+The high-altitude skiing in Avoriaz is top-notch, with slopes offering stunning views and runs for every skill level.

 Where to stay?
-Avoriaz started as a hub for self-catered apartments like the chic Amara, but now architecturally savvy hotels are making their mark.
+Avoriaz started as a hub for self-catered apartments like the chic Amara, this standout among France ski resorts now boasts architecturally striking hotels that redefine Alpine chic.
 The iconic pine-cone-shaped Hôtel des Dromonts, with its vintage Bond-chic vibes, has been joined by the playful and birch-clad Mil8, which adds a bright twist to the resort’s offbeat charm.

 Verbier’s slopes aren’t for the faint-hearted; we’re talking about serious powder fields like the Stairway to Heaven, accessible only by navigating a narrow, step-like couloir.
 It’s no wonder this place attracts big names like Pippa Middleton, Bear Grylls, and James Blunt—who, by the way, co-owns the mountain restaurant La Vache and even has a ski lift named after him.
 This resort may have 250 miles of pistes, but it’s the black runs and off-piste adventures that keep the ski pros coming back, especially for the Xtreme Verbier freeride event in March.